neelxie/School-Report/README.md

 2. Clone or open the folder for the project
 3. Create a virtual environment after that run the following command to install `pip install -r requirements.txt`
-4. if you added the database credentials then run `python run manage.py`
+4. if you added the database credentials then run `python run manage.py upgrade`
 5. To run the application run: python run manage.py runserver

 Authored by Lydia Nabakooza